 *rollovers: ["Toddler", "First year of school", "HS Freshman", "HS Sophomore", "College Freshman"]

-In the chart that this example produces, when users hover their mouse over the 1993 data point, it reads, "First year of school." (you can try this examples out yourself here).
+In the chart that this example produces, when users hover their mouse over the 1993 data point, it reads, "First year of school." (you can try this example out yourself here).

 The *rollover keyword is optional.
 If you include it, you must have as many entries as there are data points.
 In our example, the first rollover text, (i.e. "Toddler") corresponds to the first data point (i.e. [1989, 100]), and so on.